 You can hire an appraiser yourself to do a walkthrough of your home.
 Should that appraiser give a fairly different number than the City’s appraiser, it’s another good sign that you’ve got a good appeal on your hand.
 The appraiser should give you a detailed summary of how exactly they arrived at the number they gave; you can take that to the City in order to have them reassess your taxes.

 Once you have an arsenal of information at your disposal, it’s time for the appeal.
 You’ll still have to pay your taxes during the appeal process; should the appeal be granted, and your property’s assessment lowered, you’ll be refunded what you overpaid, including interest.
 The process for the appeal can be found on the City of Winnipeg’s Appealing Your Property Assessment page.

 One important thing to know is that certain categories of property are exempt from property taxes.
 These include churches, schools, and certain non-profits; you can request a property tax exemption if you fall under one of these categories.

 With these tools in hand, you should be able to ask the City to reassess your property’s valuation and lower your property taxes.
 Want your property taxes to stay low?
 Avoid improvements that will add to the value of your home – be mindful, however, that when you sell your home, these improvements might add more value than the amount of tax paid, especially if you sell shortly after the improvements are made.
-Tax accountants in Winnipeg can help you assess how much improvement might add to your property taxes, and whether or not you should wait before improving your home.
+Compass Accounting can help you assess how much improvement might add to your property taxes, and whether or not you should wait before improving your home.